-Université Libre des Pays des Grands Lacs in Goma (ULPGL-Goma), the Democratic Republic of the Congo, has adopted the first institutional open science policy in the country - Charte de l’ULPGL pour la science ouverte - in August 2022.
+Université Libre des Pays des Grands Lacs in Goma (ULPGL-Goma) in the Democratic Republic of the Congo, adopted the first institutional open science policy in the country - Charte de l’ULPGL pour la science ouverte - in August 2022.

 Development of the policy was supported by EIFL, working with our national partner, the Consortium des Bibliothèques Académiques du Congo (COBAC).
 Through COBAC, we are also promoting the adoption of open science policies in other institutions in Congo.

 The new ULPGL-Goma open science policy mandates depositing research outputs in a repository, created with EIFL's assistance on Zenodo.
 The repository will host open access publications from the year 2000 onwards.
 Deposit of publications is a required step in research reporting.